 - A unique WebID that acts as a single sign-on for all UM Web applications This is what you'll use to access the University's Online Services/myOleMiss, and your Ole Miss e-mail address.
 By signing in with your WebID on these sites you will be able to register for classes, check grades, and view your student information.
 It is also how you will log on to Blackboard, a Web-based course-management system used by many UM instructors. - An Ole Miss e-mail account is automatically assigned.
 E-mail is the primary way the University faculty and staff contact students, so it is important to check it daily at go.olemiss.edu. - Easy network access UM-Tupelo is equipped with wireless internet access.
 Please contact one of the DL technicians to find out more about accessing this from your personal laptop. - The Computer Lounge is located in the third-floor foyer.
 The lounge is available to print school assignments.
 Prints are 10-cents per page and printing is done with the Pharos pay printer.
 Printing charges are added to the student's Bursar account.
 There are 8 computers in the vending area for students to use for homework and to check their Ole Miss e-mail account.
-To insure that it is not lost, please back-up all of your work to a flash drive.
-Also, be sure to e-mail a copy of the work to yourself or upload it to a cloud storage site such as Google Drive or UM Box. - Three computer labs are available to instructors and students on the UM-Tupelo campus.
-Labs are available to students during UM-Tupelo hours of operation unless they are reserved for classroom use.
-Coordinate with Carrie Cannon to eliminate any scheduling conflicts. - Please do not eat or drink in the lab. - The lab should be returned to its original state after use. - Due to limited bandwidth on our wireless network, please keep your internet use to school related tasks, especially when streaming audio or video content from sites such as YouTube, Hulu, Netflix, and Facebook. - Vendor Discounts Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
+To ensure that it is not lost, please back-up all of your work to a flash drive.
+Also, be sure to e-mail a copy of the work to yourself or upload it to a cloud storage site such as Google Drive or UM Box. - Vendor Discounts Several hardware and software vendors have agreements with the University to offer select products at discounted prices for students.
 See olemiss.edu/computers. - Ole Miss Online Storage: Box and Google Drive Use your WebID to log into Box from the Ole Miss home page or box.olemiss.edu.
 Google Drive is linked through your Ole Miss e-mail account.
 This can be accessed at go.olemiss.edu.